aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/workbook-conversions/pdf/add-watermark-to-pdf/_index.md

                 document.getElementById('result').innerHTML = '<p>No input file provided.
 Proceeding with creating a new workbook.</p>';
             }

-            // prepare a workbook with 3 pages. const wb = new Workbook();
+            // Prepare a workbook with 3 pages. const wb = new Workbook();
             wb.worksheets.get(0).cells.get("A1").value = "Page1";
             let index = wb.worksheets.add();